Skip to main content

 • First Nations Health Benefits: Indigenous seniors may access additional coverage through First Nations Health Authority.

 Start by contacting your health authority's Home & Community Care office.
 They can walk you through which programs your family qualifies for.
 This one call can open up many options.
+You can also see the full list of financial assistance programs available in BC — it covers SAFER, GIS, veterans benefits, and more in one place.

-Private Pay vs. Subsidized: The Tradeoffs
+Private Pay vs. Publicly Funded: The Tradeoffs

 • Amenities: Private-pay facilities may offer larger suites, more dining options, and upscale amenities.
 The core care services are often comparable.